User Simulation in the Era of Generative AI: User Modeling, Synthetic Data Generation, and System Evaluation: User Simulation as a Step toward AGI

 Realizing the full potential of human-AI collaboration requires more than just superhuman performance from AI agents.
 To truly maximize combined intelligence, these agents must also account for the inherent variability in human behaviour, including suboptimal actions, diverse problem-solving approaches, and individual preferences.
 Recent work in chess, a domain that has long served as a Petri dish for AI research, underscores this challenge.
 Studies have shown that human players paired with AI agents tailored to their skill level outperform those partnered with more powerful AI agents that are not adjusted for skill-compatibility~\citep{Hamade:2024:ICLR}.
 This suggests that simply providing the most powerful AI assistance may not be optimal.
 Instead, simulating the user's knowledge, preferences, and decision-making processes, and adjusting the AI's assistance accordingly can lead to more effective collaboration.\footnote{Note that due to legal responsibility, even autonomous AI systems must collaborate with human owners to minimize risk and ensure safety.
 This requires the AI to simulate the human owner's value system and trade-off preferences.} Such an approach requires user simulation agents to be closely integrated with task agents, allowing the task agent to leverage the user simulation agent to receive feedback and optimize its interaction policy.
+In essence, an autonomous intelligent agent that leverages its own internal user simulation agent to anticipate human needs and optimize interactions is implementing a functional analogue of Theory of Mind~\citep{Premack:1978:BBS}.
+Figure~\ref{fig:theory_of_mind} illustrates this conceptual architecture.
+Rather than relying on purely reactive heuristics, an advanced task agent embeds a user simulation agent directly within its cognitive framework to act as an internal world model~\citep{LeCun:2022:OpenReview,Ding:2026:ACMSurvey}.
+During interaction, the task agent's decision policy does not immediately output a response to the real human user.
+Instead, it initiates an internal feedback loop: the policy proposes a candidate action, and the user simulator forecasts the human's likely response.
+By mentally ``rehearsing'' these interactions through simulated trial-and-error, the system can optimize its planning phase, ultimately executing actions in the real environment that are significantly more aligned, empathetic, and effective.
 Likewise, the user simulation agent must adapt to model how new AI systems behave over time.
 Therefore, the interdependence between research on intelligent task agents and user simulation is inherent and may persist until AGI is achieved.
+For a more comprehensive discussion on the indispensable role of simulation in AGI, we refer the reader to~\citep{Balog:2026:CACM}.

-\subsubsection{\textbf{Large Language Models as Building Blocks for Intelligent Agents}}
+\subsection{Large Language Models as Building Blocks for Intelligent Agents}

 The emergence of LLMs could accelerate this integration and synergy, as these models may very well serve as a foundational building block for both types of agents.
 Indeed, LLMs have already fueled their extensive adoption as both task agents and simulation tools in various domains and applications.
 For comprehensive surveys of work combining agent-based modeling and LLMs across various fields (social science, natural science, and engineering) and domains (e.g., cyber, physical, social environment) we refer readers to~\citep{Gao:2024:HSSC} and \citep{Wang:2024:FCS}.